uio-bmi/IN-BIOSx000/Assembly/schedule_detailed.md

 * short lecture: *de novo* assembly using velvet
 * tutorial: assembly with velvet
   * test singleton reads with k between 21 and 113, log N50 in google spreadsheet
-  * Mentimeter multiple choice question: why did the contig N50 distribution show a peak?
+  * Discussion: why did the contig N50 distribution show a peak?
   * explain nodes in the de Bruin graph and in velvet's LastGraph
   * plot node coverage distribution in Jupyter Notebook
   * choose expected k-mer coverage and redo assembly